quicwg/base-drafts/draft-ietf-quic-tls.md

 be able to be decrypted, unless the missing handshake messages are the second flight of handshake messages sent by the client.

-Protected packets MAY be stored and used once the handshake is complete.
+Protected packets MAY be stored and later decrypted and used once the handshake is complete.
 If packets are processed prior to completion of the handshake, an attacker might use the willingness of an implementation to use these packets to mount attacks.

 Receiving and verifying the Finished message is critical in ensuring that the TLS handshake has completely successfully.
 A server MUST NOT use 1-RTT protected packets from the client if its response depends on client authentication.
-A server MAY use 1-RTT protected packets from a client prior to receiving and verifying the Finished message if it has accepted 0-RTT data and it treats the out-of-order packets as though they are only have 0-RTT protection.
+A server MAY use 1-RTT protected packets from a client prior to receiving and verifying the Finished message if it has accepted 0-RTT data and it treats the out-of-order packets as though they only have 0-RTT protection.